-A word of caution: don’t take floor plans at face value.
 Each estate agent will commission a specialist floor plan company to come in and measure up the property.
-Results WILL vary in both quality and quantity so be sure to bring a tape measure with you.

-This is important because the discrepancy can affect the value of the property.
-This is because asking prices are often decided by using a pounds per square metre referencing tool.
+Results will vary; discrepancy can affect the value of the property.
+Asking prices are often decided by using a pounds per square metre referencing tool.

 Why is there a difference in floor plans?